Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

 \subsection{Comparison with \citet{bianchini2018determinantal} on the Galaxy dataset}

-The Galaxy dataset~\citep{roeder1990density} is publicly available as part of the \texttt{DPpackage} in \texttt{R}, and contains 82 measured velocities of different galaxies from six well-separated conic sections of space.
-In \citet{bianchini2018determinantal}, the authors evaluated their model on this well-known dataset, using LPML as their goodness-of-fit criteria.
-We use the same in this section.
-Following the same preprocessing steps described in \citet{bianchini2018determinantal}, we centered the data and rescaled it by a factor of $10^{-3}$, which resulted in a dataset ranged from $-11.65$ to $13.45$.
-Like~\citet{bianchini2018determinantal}, we set $p_\Theta(\s)$ to place a mean 0 and standard deviation 10 Gaussian prior on the component locations, and an inverse-$\dGamma{3, 3}$ prior on the variance of each mixture component.
-We ran both samplers for 10,000 iterations, and discarded the first 5,000 iterations as burn-in. \Cref{fig:galaxy-hard} and \cref{tbl:galaxy-hard} present the results of MRMM with hardcore thinning, along those of with~\citet{bianchini2018determinantal}.
+The Galaxy dataset~\citep{roeder1990density} available from the \texttt{DPpackage} in \texttt{R}, contains the velocities of 82 different galaxies. \citet{bianchini2018determinantal} evaluated their model on this well-known dataset, using LPML as their goodness-of-fit criteria.
+We use the same here.
+Following the same steps as \citet{bianchini2018determinantal}, we centered the data and rescaled it by a factor of $10^{-3}$, set $p_\Theta(\s)$ to a mean 0 and standard deviation 10 Gaussian, and placed an inverse-$\dGamma{3, 3}$ prior on the variance of each mixture component.

-The left-most panel in~\cref{fig:galaxy-hard} dispays the mean posterior density for the model without any repulsion.
-For this model, the posterior mean number of components is around 8, with a relatively large variance of 4.
-The two rightmost panels show the corresponding densities for MRMM (with a Gamma prior on the thinning radius), and the model of~\citet{bianchini2018determinantal}.
-Both models have about 6 components, though the posterior density or the predictive performance is not significantly different from the model without repulsion.
-By forcing the thinning radius to $5$, the components around the origin merge into a single component.
-Whether this is an appropriate amount of repulsion must be determined by the practitioner, though we note that even here, the drop in performance, while noticeable, is not very large.
-With a $\dGamma{4,2}$ prior on $R$, we get a posterior mean $\EE\sgiven R\XX = 1.54$ and variance $\Var\rgiven R{\XX} = 0.5305$, with the posterior mean of the number of components about $5.5$.
-With the caveat that \citet{bianchini2018determinantal} was written in \texttt{R}, and our model in Python, we report the CPU run times and ESS/s of both methods in \cref{tbl:galaxy-hard}.
-These are comparable.
+The left-most panel in~\Cref{fig:galaxy-hard} dispays the mean posterior density for MRMM without any repulsion.
+The posterior mean number of components is around 8, with a relatively large variance of 4.
+The two rightmost panels show the corresponding densities for MRMM (with the thinning radius learnt), and the model of~\citet{bianchini2018determinantal}.
+Both have about 6 components, though the predictive performance is not significantly different from the model without repulsion.
+By forcing the thinning radius to $5$, the components around the origin merge into a single component, with noticeable, but not large drop in performance.
+With a Gamma prior on $R$, we get a posterior mean $\EE\sgiven R\XX = 1.54$ and variance $\Var\rgiven R{\XX} = 0.5305$, with the posterior mean of the number of components about $5.5$.
+We report comparable CPU run times and ESS/s of both methods in \Cref{tbl:galaxy-hard}.